oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 time.
 This enables automation of placement decisions, resource allocation, and system integration.

-In addition, TOSCA allow for the definition of abstract components that hide technology and vendor-specific implementation details.
+TOSCA also allow for the definition of abstract components that hide technology and vendor-specific implementation details.
 The choice of how to *implement* abstract components can be left to the orchestrator at deployment time.
 This further increases the value of TOSCA as a technology and vendor-neutral technology for orchestration.

 TOSCA's modularity features allow some service design decisions to be made by an orchestrator at deployment time rather than by a service